jonathanneo/modern-data-platform/README.md

     - Execution history (++) - We don't have this information in Atlan.
         - You can drill into all historical runs for a given asset.
     - Execution runtime trend analysis (Plots) - Easily see spikes in runtime duration

+Everything else you'd expect from an orchestrator:

+5. Retries and continue from failed step
+6. Partitions and backfills
+    - Tracks partition state in an dagster internal database (postgresql).
+    - Fires of parallel sub-processes (or pods in k8s) for each partition.
+7. Back to primitive methods for scheduling - Explicit Jobs and Job Schedule per dbt project (similar to Cronjobs, Airflow and Argo)
+    - Different schedule cadences e.g. monthly, weekly, daily, hourly
+8. Monitoring and alerting (run view) - compare that to dashboards we've built in Mode